Lifecycle environment promotion with approval

 We do not need approvals for all promotions, so we would like to specify if approval is required or not.

-#3 Updated by Thomas McKay about 1 year ago
+#3 Updated by Thomas McKay over 2 years ago

 One possibility is to use the new pre/post contentview promote hooks here http://projects.theforeman.org/issues/23438

 A larger design to expose gating for content promotion would be useful.
 For container images, for example, I may put criteria that the image must have a valid signature and no know vulnerabilities before promoting to my production environment.
 This could be done through the hooks but I'm unsure how to expose information back to the user on the failure of criteria.